 Female genital cutting comprises all practices involving partial or total removal of the external female genitalia, or other injury to female genital organs, for non-medical reasons.
 FGC is usually performed on girls under the age of 15.
 At least 200 million women and girls alive today have been cut.
-A significant population of women in the northern metropolitan region (NMR) are from communities where FGC is practised.
+A significant population of women in Melbourne’s northern metropolitan region (NMR) are from communities where FGC is practised.

 Are you looking for resources on this topic?
-Have a look at our Female Genital Cutting Resources on the Sexual and Reproductive Health Resources page.
+See our Female Genital Cutting Resources on the Sexual and Reproductive Health Resources page.

 What We Do

-- We work towards the abandonment of the practice of FGC, and recognises it as a violation of human rights, specifically the sexual and reproductive rights of women and girls.
+- We work towards the abandonment of the practice of FGC, and recognise it as a violation of human rights, specifically the sexual and reproductive rights of women and girls.